 The value and quantity of products sold is accurately known and in many cases, so too is the associated weight.
 For most other product categories, total weights sold have been extrapolated from a proportion by value of known product weights and the results 'sense checked' by weighed examples.
 A few food product weights were taken manually from product packaging.
+For 2013 we have also made some estimates based on online research of similar products at other supermarkets.
 While some uncertainty remains, the majority of product category weights are thought to be fairly accurate.